parappayo/book-notes/kanban-in-action.md

 # Take-Aways

 * Stop starting and start finishing
+* Anti-pattern is maximizing worker utilization instead of faster flow; customers seldom care if you're busy, they just want you to deliver stuff
 * Problems are valuable opportunities to improve process; handle them with care
 * Kanban is a visual system; utilize the brain's capacity to grok visualizations
+* The goal is not to limit WIP, but to improve flow; limiting WIP is how to expose process improvements
 * The common team challenges: often deliver late, inaccurate estimates, swamped with work, unclear priorities, work requests coming from many sources, unclear task assignments
 * Inspect and adapt; don't try to define the ideal process, capture how things currently work and revisit it frequently; a goal of the process is to generate discussions about the process
 * Teams define their own processes, task flow from investigation through planning, development, delivery, and customer validation; don't over-think it, plan to make continuous improvements